EnricRovira/Pulmonar_Fibrosis_Progression/README.md

   - **BackBoneTabularModel** This model creates the Embedding layers for processing the Sex and Smoker Status feature and concats the embeddings outputs with age and percent inputs. finally a dense layer is applied to the concatenated vector.
 With params we can change the embedding sizes, regularitzations, dropouts rates and dense dim.

   - **3D Autoencoder**
+   This model receives the 3D Scans as inputs with several Data Augmentations (Flipping, updown, random crop, randomwindow, slicing, inverse order and random rotation) and compresses the image in a latent vector with low dimension (depending on the input).
+This model is  trained on (32*160*160) Images but any size will be accepted although i do not recommend you.

    ![09](./Miscellaneous/09_Vnet_architecture_resized.png)

-  - **Backbone 3D Image Feature** This model receives the 3D Scans and inputs
+  - **Backbone 3D Image Feature**

  ## Results & Metrics